MSC29/clean-architecture-typescript/README.md

 # Clean architecture: typescript

-A Clean Archtiecture template for a Rest API in typescript
+A Clean Architecture template for a Rest API in typescript

 # How it works

-TODO: proper doc & link to Rust & TypeScript repo

-TODO: documenting key interfaces & classes for clearer understanding & to evidence benefits of Clean Architecture
+Motivations, explanations, requirements & more details in my article [Practical Clean Architecture in Typescript, Rust & Python](https://dev.to/msc29/practical-clean-architecture-in-typescript-rust-python-3a6d)

 # Installing